scottnonnenberg/blog/pages/posts/2016-04-21-practical-gatsby-js.md

 ## Hot reload

-Hot really is really great, hugely useful when iterating on your site structure, style, or post contents.
+Hot reload is really great, hugely useful when iterating on your site structure, style, or post contents.
 Be aware, however, that you will need to restart your `gatsby develop` command whenever you add, rename, or remove files Gatsby cares about.
 [Webpack](https://webpack.github.io/)'s hot reload does not pick up these kinds of filesystem changes.

 ## Navigate hook